 No matter which company the computer has been manufactured, the basic components of the computer and working remain the same.
 The computer consists 4 main units-

 Control Processing Unit or the CPU, is the brain of the computer.
 It works the same way a human brain works.
 The brain controls all the activities performed by humans.

 Similarly, the CPU controls all the functions/tasks performed by the computer.
 The CPU further consists of two parts – ALU (Arithmetic Logic Unit) and CU (Control Unit).

-All the data that has to be either processed or has been processed is all stored in the memory unit.
+All the data that has to be either processed or has been processed is stored in the memory unit.
 The memory unit acts as a hub of all the data and transmits it to the required part of the computer whenever necessary.

 All the information sent to the computer once processed is received by the user through the output unit.
-Devices like printers, monitors, projector, etc. all come under the output unit.
+Output devices of computers like printers, monitors, projectors, etc. all come under the output unit.

 The output unit displays the data either in the form of a soft copy like that in the monitor or the form of a hard copy, through a printer.